mridoni/gixsql/README.md

 `vcpkg install libpq:x86-windows libmariadb:x86-windows fmt:x86-windows-static-md spdlog:x86-windows-static-md`

-in case you wanto to build a 32-bit version.
+in case you want to to build a 32-bit version.

 ### Linux

-*All comands and packages refer to Ubuntu 20.04, You might need to adjust them depending on your distribution or environment.*
+*All commands and packages refer to Ubuntu 20.04, You might need to adjust them depending on your distribution or environment.*

 You will need the development packages for the DBMS client libraries, e.g.:

 	apt install libmariadb-dev libpq-dev unixodbc-dev flex

-*(it is still possibile to use libmysqlclient-dev, should you prefer it).*
+*(it is still possible to use libmysqlclient-dev, should you prefer it).*

 Starting from v1.0.16 you will also need the development packages for spdlog and fmt, if not already installed: